sunny0826/kubecm/README.md

-  add         Add KubeConfig to $HOME/.kube/config alias       Generate alias for all contexts clear       Clear lapsed context, cluster and user completion  Generates bash/zsh completion scripts create      Create new KubeConfig(experiment) delete      Delete the specified context from the kubeconfig help        Help about any command
+  add         Add KubeConfig to $HOME/.kube/config alias       Generate alias for all contexts clear       Clear lapsed context, cluster and user cloud       manage kubeconfig from cloud completion  Generate completion script create      Create new KubeConfig(experiment) delete      Delete the specified context from the kubeconfig help        Help about any command